-The County will maintain its CodeRED emergency notification system and expand public outreach on the availability and use of the system.
-CodeRED is a web-based early warning system that can deliver targeted emergency notifications to phone numbers in an affected area.
+The County will continue to maintain a reverse 911 type emergency notification system and expand public outreach on the availability and use of the system.
+The system is a web-based early warning system that can deliver targeted emergency notifications to phone numbers in an affected area.
 The selected area can be the entire county or as small as one block.
 The system also automatically issues alerts to areas included in National Weather Service warnings for severe storms or tornados.
 Residents must enroll to receive the notifications on their home or mobile phone.